apostrophecms/uploadfs/README.md

 * Content types are inferred from file extensions (like the filesystem)
 * Files are always marked as readable via the web (like a filesystem + web server)
 * Images can be automatically scaled to multiple sizes
+* Images can be cropped
-* Scaled versions of images are automatically rotated if necessary for proper display on the web (i.e. iPhone photos with rotation hints are right side up)
+* Images are automatically rotated if necessary for proper display on the web (i.e. iPhone photos with rotation hints are right side up)
 * Image width, image height and correct file extension are made available to the developer

 You can also remove a file if needed.

-There is no API to retrieve information about previously uploaded files.
+It is possible to copy a file back from uploadfs, but there is no API to retrieve information about files in uploadfs.
 This is intentional.
 Constantly manipulating directory information is much slower in the cloud than on a local filesystem and you should not become reliant on it.
 Your code should maintain its own database of file information if needed, for instance in a MongoDB collection.
+Copying the actual contents of the file back may occasionally be needed however and this is supported.

+## CHANGES IN 0.3.3

+Starting in version 0.3.3, cropping is available.
+Pass an options object as the third parameter to `copyImageIn`.
+Set the `crop` property to an object with `top`, `left`, `width` and `height` properties, all specified in pixels.
+These coordinates are relative to the original image. **When you specify the `crop` property, both the "full size" image copied into uploadfs and any scaled images are cropped.** The uncropped original is NOT copied into uploadfs.
+If you want the uncropped original, be sure to copy it in separately.
+The `width` and `height` properties of the `info` object passed to your callback will be the cropped dimensions.

+Also starting in version 0.3.3, `uploadfs` uses the `gm` module rather than the `node-imagemagick` module for image manipulation, but configures `gm` to use imagemagick.
+This change was made because `node-imagemagick` has been abandoned and `gm` is being actively maintained.
+This change has not affected the `uploadfs` API in any way.
+Isn't separation of concerns wonderful?

 ## CHANGES IN 0.3.2